VERSO-UVM/Open-Resource-Library/docs/verso-standards/commit-messages.md

 `<optional footer>` can be used to note things like related issues, who reviewed something, etc. This is not something a dev needs to think about on a day-to-day basis.
 [More info](#footers)

+Each section is separated by two newlines, per the standard.
 Any given line must not be longer than 80-100 characters!
 Use linebreaks/newlines when necessary; with the exception that if your subject needs a linebreak, it's probably too long.

 ### More Format Options